Replication Issues

 Under Monitoring, review the Replication Status and Last Update information.

-If a register is in an Offline status, you will see a warning message.
+If a register is in an Offline status, you'll see a warning message.

 Tip:Use the Last Update date to determine when 30 days will have elapsed.
 After 30 days offline, the register is assigned a Terminated status and must be restaged.